-- 1. Turn the ignition on. - 2.
-Press the power door unlock control on the door panel three times. - 3.
-Turn the ignition off. - 4.
-Press the power door unlock control on the door panel three times. - 5.
-Turn the ignition back on.
-The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
-To enable/disable the autounlock feature, press the lock control, then press the unlock control.
+1. Turn the ignition on.

+3. Turn the ignition off.

+5. Turn the ignition back on.
+The horn will chirp one time to confirm programming mode has been entered and is active.

+6. To enable/disable the autounlock feature, press the lock control, then press the unlock control.
 The horn will chirp once if autounlock was deactivated or twice (one short and one long chirp) if autounlock was activated.